cyberomulus/SiteMapGeneratorBundle/README.md

 #### Contribute

 Your pull requests are welcome!!
+The documentation for developers is [here](Resources/doc/20_dev.md)

 ## Contributors